Optimizing Pandas Chunksize for 10M Row Fare Files

 Memory Allocation & Throughput Mechanics

-When processing high-volume tap streams, pandas loads data into contiguous memory blocks.
-A 10M-row fare file with standard AFC columns (timestamp, card_id, route_id, fare_type, tap_status, device_id, amount) typically consumes 1.2–1.8 GB when parsed with default object dtypes.
-Setting chunksize=100_000 consistently yields the optimal balance between batch overhead and memory footprint on standard 16–32 GB worker nodes.
-Smaller chunks (e.g., 10k–25k) increase iteration overhead and context switching, while larger chunks (500k+) risk kernel OOM kills during concurrent reconciliation jobs.
+When processing high-volume tap streams, pandas loads each chunk into contiguous memory blocks.
+A 10M-row fare file with standard AFC columns (timestamp, card_id, route_id, fare_type, tap_status, device_id, amount_cents) typically consumes 1.2–1.8 GB when parsed with default object dtypes.
+Setting chunksize=100_000 consistently yields a workable balance between per-batch overhead and memory footprint on standard 16–32 GB worker nodes.
+Smaller chunks (10k–25k) inflate iteration overhead and context switching; larger chunks (500k+) risk a kernel OOM kill during concurrent reconciliation jobs.

 The pipeline below shows how each chunk streams from the 10M-row CSV through validation to Parquet partitions, with per-chunk failures isolated so the batch never aborts: